JJUNE0/online-rl-algorithm/README.md

 ## 🛠️ Installation
 1. Clone the Repository

-Bash
+  '''bash
   git clone <your-repository-url>
   cd online-rl-algorithm

-Create and Activate a Virtual Environment
+2.Create and Activate a Virtual Environment

-Bash

-python -m venv venv
-source venv/bin/activate  # On Linux/macOS
-# venv\Scripts\activate  # On Windows
+  '''bash
+  conda create -n online_rl python=3.10
 Install Dependencies

 Note: It is highly recommended to rename requirement.txt to the standard requirements.txt.